Your Guide to French Relative Pronouns [Where and Why You Should Use Them]

 Ce dont is the indefinite relative pronoun for indirect objects with the preposition de.

+Here you have a complete guide to using French relative pronouns.
 Keep at it, and theory will become practice in no time!